• Fairholme Sport

 Fairholme Equestrian

-Fairholme has a proud history in Equestrian, always competing strongly in the Darling Downs Regional Championships where many riders have qualified to go on to represent Fairholme at both State and National levels.
+Fairholme has a proud history in Equestrian, with many riders each year qualifying to represent Fairholme at both State and National levels.

 Equestrian is available as a sport for both Boarders and Day Girls in the Junior, Middle and Senior Schools.